google/differential-privacy/cc/docs/index.md

 ## Caveats

-All of our algorithms assume one input element per user.
-All of a user's contributions should be reduced to a single input element before being passed to our algorithms.
+All of our algorithms assume a limited number of input elements per user (1 per user by default).
+Clients are responsible for enforcing that limit before input is passed to our library, and can specify how many inputs each user is allowed.
+See the documentation of [`Algorithm`](algorithms/algorithm.md) for more detail.

 Our library does not protect against integer overflows, since such protection could violate DP.